ecmwf/IonBeam/docs/domain.rst

 Observations are partitioned into fixed-duration time windows based on each dataset's ``aggregation_span`` parameter.
 This determines the temporal granularity at which data is aggregated and exported.

+**Terminology:**

+- **Observation Time**: The timestamp when the measurement was recorded (e.g., when a weather station recorded temperature at ``2024-01-15T13:30:00Z``).
+This determines which aggregation window the data belongs to.
+- **Arrival Time**: The timestamp when Ionbeam receives and ingests the data.
+This may be seconds, minutes, or hours after the observation time due to network delays, processing, or backfilling.

+The system uses observation time to assign data to windows, but uses arrival time to determine whether the window should be built or continue waiting for additional data.

 Window Alignment
 ~~~~~~~~~~~~~~~~